 First-time, full-time undergraduate students admitted to the Las Cruces campus will be required to live in a university-operated residence hall for the first academic year, or two semesters.
-Research has shown when students live on campus, they gain many more benefits and rewards than those living off-campus.
+Research has shown when students live on campus, they gain many more benefits and rewards than those living off campus.
 NMSU believes in the residential experience.
 Students engage through a more structured environment that promotes academic and personal success.

 Residency Exemptions

-Eligible students may request one of the following exemptions to the residency requirement:- Student living with immediate family (limited to parent(s), legal guardian, grandparent(s), or aunt/uncle)
+• Student living with immediate family (limited to parent(s), legal guardian, grandparent(s), or aunt/uncle)

-- Student residing with spouse/domestic partner or dependent child(ren)
+• Student residing with spouse/domestic partner or dependent child(ren)

-- Student 21 years or older
+• Student 21 years or older

-- Student enrolled full time in distance education
+• Student enrolled full-time in distance education

-- Active military or veteran status (No documentation needed, NMSU internal verification)
+• Active military or veteran status (No documentation needed, NMSU internal verification)

-- Medical accommodation
+• Medical accommodation

-- Other extenuating circumstances (including financial hardship)
+• Other extenuating circumstances (including financial hardship)

 Request an Exemption